AndyAyersMS/coreclr/documentation/design-docs/jit-throughput.md

 which can complicate the comparison process.

-We can compare cross-architecture or cross-os, to try and ensure that say x86 jit thrpughput is comparable to x64 jit throughput, or Linux jit throughput is comparable to Windows jit throughput.
+We can compare cross-architecture or cross-os, to try and ensure that say x86 jit throughput is comparable to x64 jit throughput, or Linux jit throughput is comparable to Windows jit throughput.

 Open issues: